RONNCC/ronncc.github/_posts/2016-9-9-Advanced-Operating-Systems-Notes.md

 # 2016-Sept-12 - Lecture 3
 Admin: {Wed: Time, Clocks;  Fri: No Class}
+Paper: Using Threads in Interactive Systems: A Case Study Hauser 93 SIGOPS

+## Precursor

 - multithread individual programs to get crisp response.
 - when you have 8+ cores, you need to think how to extract more parallelism.